Hey Bro

 Maninder Singh, Nupur Sharma and Hanif Hilal.
 The film was released on 6 March 2015 with mixed to negative reviews.

 Plot

 Gopi, a villager, goes to Mumbai searching for his mother and twin brother.
 Finally, when he meets him, he comes to realize that he and his brother have opposing personalities.

 Soundtrack

 The songs of Hey Bro are composed by Nitz 'N' Sony (Nitin Arora & Sony Chandy), while the lyrics are written by Pranav Vatsa.
+One of the songs "Birju" was influenced from the dialogues of the 1957 film, Mother India.